Tactical Communications Technical Glossary Part I

 Bandwidth

-Definition: The width of the frequency channel that determines how much information a radio can transmit.
-Larger bandwidth = higher data throughput.
-Determines whether a system supports voice-only narrowband or video/data wideband operations.
+Definition: Bandwidth is the width of the frequency channel that determines how much information a radio can transmit.
+A larger bandwidth means higher data throughput.
+This factor determines whether a system supports voice-only narrowband or video/data wideband operations.

 Narrowband

-Definition: Small channel bandwidth optimized for voice and low-rate data, ensuring maximum range and highest link reliability even under congestion or interference.
+Definition: Narrowband refers to a small channel bandwidth optimized for voice and low-rate data.
+It ensures maximum range and the highest link reliability, even under congestion or interference.

 Wideband

-Definition: Uses broader channels to support video, sensor feeds, situational awareness (SA) data, and high-rate communication.
+Definition: Wideband uses broader channels to support video, sensor feeds, situational awareness (SA) data, and high-rate communication.

 To access Multiband Radio Solutions with exceptional reliability, please consult Hycomms today.